Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

     resume project challenge 1 where we get to understand the thorough life cycle of a data analytics project and the key steps involved at each level and enhancing the domain knowledge too of our hospitality industry.

-  # Codebasics Team # Resume Project challenge.
+  # Codebasics Team # Resume Project Challenge.